Find, Learn & Connect

 Due to the COVID-19 outbreak, the libraries at LAC & PCC will be open online until further notice.
 Library Reserve Textbooks can also be requested for curbside pickup.
 Please click here for more information.

-Faculty and Students can check out and make requests of our Library Reserve Textbooks for a week (7 days) through the Library Integrated System (library catalog) and “curbside” pickup.
+Faculty and Students can check out Library Reserve Textbooks for seven (7) days and request digitization/scanning chapters of the textbook(s) through PRIMO, the Library Integrated System (library catalog)

 Student Online Services